edamla/mediterraneanagency/_books/2021-09-01-sufi-worship-training-with-visual-memory.md

 pictures and makes it permanent.
-However, human memory; While creating memory pictures by using visual memory through schemas, concept and mind maps, one can perceive concepts more eas- ily and make all kinds of information more perma- nent.
+However, human memory; While creating memory pictures by using visual memory through schemas, concept and mind maps, one can perceive concepts more easily and make all kinds of information more permanent.
 At this point, the purpose of visual memory, which is based on schemas, concepts and mind maps, is to activate the unique unused potential of the brain and help it to develop it.
-With visual memory techniques, people can make sense of information by directing their con- sciousness and subconscious, which stores in- formation like a hard disk, to abstract concepts.
+With visual memory techniques, people can make sense of information by directing their consciousness and subconscious, which stores information like a hard disk, to abstract concepts.
-Through visual memory based on diagrams, concepts and mind maps, humans can actively use their brains and make sense of the spiritual as- pects of worship in a very striking way.
+Through visual memory based on diagrams, concepts and mind maps, humans can actively use their brains and make sense of the spiritual aspects of worship in a very striking way.
-Sufism, which tries to build the spiritual integrity of man, enriches man’s value system and perspec- tive on life with different methods.
+Sufism, which tries to build the spiritual integrity of man, enriches man’s value system and perspective on life with different methods.
 This gives the brain and intelligence a target.
-At this point, the concepts and value system of Sufism strengthens a person’s brain with new methods and also deter- mines how he will think or how he will not think.
-Vi- sual memory techniques based on diagrams, mind and concept maps also offer people the opportuni- ty to internalize the spiritual and mystical aspects of worship more comfortably and more deeply.
+At this point, the concepts and value system of Sufism strengthens a person’s brain with new methods and also determines how he will think or how he will not think.
+Visual memory techniques based on diagrams, mind and concept maps also offer people the opportunity to internalize the spiritual and mystical aspects of worship more comfortably and more deeply.
 <!--more-->